Open-EO/openeo-python-client/reporting/newprocesses.rst

 openEO Python client library: new processes
 =============================================

-Listed below is the API documentation of the functions, classes and methods in the openEO Python client library related to new processes that were added for each SRR.
+Listed below is the API documentation of the functions and methods in the openEO Python client library related to new processes that were added for each SRR.

 SRR1